xz76/R21/README.md

 > P12 <- patp(data=data, tmat=tmat, cid="cid", id="id",
 +             h=1, j=2, s=0, B=100)
 ```
 For the illness-death model without recovery, the transition probability P(X(t) = 2| X(0) = 1) is equal to the state occupation probability P(X(t) = 2).
-To also calculate of 95% simultaneous confidence bands requires the code
+To also calculate 95% simultaneous confidence bands requires the code
 ```
 > P12 <- patp(data=data, tmat=tmat, cid="cid", id="id",
 +             h=1, j=2, s=0, B=1000, cband=TRUE)
 ```
 It is recommended to use at least 1000 cluster bootstrap replications when calculating 95% confidence bands.
-Two-sample comparison of the transition probability P(X(t) = 2| X(0) = 1) between the groups defined by the variable `group` can be performed as follows.
+Two-sample comparison of the transition probability P(X(t) = 2| X(0) = 1) between the groups defined by the variable `group` can be performed as follows
 ```
 > patp_test(data=data, tmat=tmat, cid="cid", id="id",
 +           group="group", h=1, j=2, s=0, B=1000)